glarerena/w7d4-todo-flask/README.md

-- DISLCAIMER - It does not work, the walkthrough part from class is working, my add-on of the local date and time is not working.
-I turned this in as is, to not get a late assignment submitted.
 - This still needs debugging.
 And I will work on it, until it is fixed.
 6/30/2024 11.34 EST RG
 - # Flask Todo APP